OlivierLD/raspberry-coffee/docker/README.md

 ed9a7d9042dddd3939b1788cf0e89d16f5273192a6456266507f072f90ce91bc
  $
 ```
-The `cp` operation above is required here because we have several `Dockerfile`s available, to create several different images.

 Once the step above is completed, plug in your GPS, and run
 ```bash
  $ docker run -p 9876:9876 -t -i --privileged -v /dev/ttyUSB0:/dev/ttyUSB0 -d oliv-nodepi:latest